minjismin/CSE15L/lab-report-4-week-8.md

 ## Possible code change

-To process Snippet 1 as a test, we need to create whole new method which can read .md files as strings and distinguish "backticks."
+To process Snippet 1 as a test, we need to a create whole new method which can read .md files as strings and distinguish "backticks."

 # Snippet 2